dirtsimple/imposer/README.md

 #### imposer options diff

-Compare the current output of `imposer options list` against the last approved snapshot, displaying the differences as a unified diff (possibly colorized and paged).
-If [json-diff](https://www.npmjs.com/package/json-diff) is installed, the diff will be a more intelligent and compact rendering that's not confused by commas or by the reordering of named keys.
+Compare the current output of `imposer options list` against the last approved snapshot, displaying the differences as a unified diff (possibly colorized and paged) in YAML format.

 #### imposer options yaml

 Compare the current output of `imposer options list` against the last approved snapshot and the current project specification, outputting the minimal YAML that would be required to update or insert any new option values that are not yet approved and have not yet been specified in the project's current state, or which need to be changed in the specification.
 If sent to a TTY, output is paged and colorized (if pygments is installed).

 Note: although this command is intended to make it easier to "export" option changes to your imposer state modules, do note that you should not copy everything blindly to a state module: make sure you 1) understand what the actual options do, 2) use the review command and filtering facilities to keep the YAML as brief as possible, and 3) be selective in your copy-and-pastes.
+(For example, it's rarely a good idea to impose options that look like `someplugin_version` or `someplugin_installed_date`, because plugins might use these values to drive database updates or to regenerate cache files.)

 (A good portion of imposer's value comes from the ability to group specifications in logical features, rather than simply being an import/export facility.
-So if you're copying options wholesale without editing to group by options into relevant features and document why those particular values are desirable, you're just moving your maintenance headaches around, rather than actually solving them.)
+So if you're copying options wholesale without grouping options into relevant features and documenting why those particular values are desirable, you're just moving your maintenance headaches around, rather than actually solving them.)

 #### imposer options watch